-Clone Ensemble releases Steroid Bouncer
+Clone Ensemble has released Steroid Bouncer.

 If you have ever needed to deal with audio samples of two mono tracks stored as stereo data, you will be familiar with the bother of having to split the stereo track into two mono tracks, and process each separately.